bveldhuyzen/XGREPLIST/README.md

 # XGREPLIST

+NOTE: Use at your own discretion.
+If banned from chatGPT for violating policy it is your own fault.

 XGREPLIST is a non-invasive non-surveiling XKEYSCORE simulator that runs in chatGPT (and probably others) by prompting the AI to alter behaviour and become a search and analytical tool in the form of a terminal.

 When the AI catches up, XGREPLIST will dig into the digital world with great determination.
 Additional modules to further increase search, analysis, and reporting are in testing phase.
 Stats/algorithm/visualization options to be included after initial testing.